New to Lanternfish:

-Simple reading selection for young learners sheet that describeswhat happens on Halloween: Kids wear costumes.
+Simple reading selections for young learners sheet that describes what happens on Halloween: Kids wear costumes.
 Kids carve jack-o'-lanterns.
 Kids go trick-or-treating.
 It goes well with the reading packets below.

 Halloween Reading Puzzle Packets

-Two reading puzzles from the reading packet puzzle section.
-Kids use all the words to make a word reading puzzle about Halloween.
+Three reading puzzles from the reading packet puzzle section.
+Kids use all the words to make word reading puzzles about Halloween.

 Monsters in the House Card Game:

 Trolls, aliens, witches, ghosts, and dragons are all in the house.
 This monsters card game covers prepositions, house vocabulary, and monster names.
 You will need to print cards from both of the following card sections:

 What if the house you wanted to buy was haunted?
 How would you know?
 These worksheets have a reading comprehension activity plus a creative writing activity.

 These flashcards cover a lot of Halloween vocabulary.
 They can be used as an alternate to the monster card game above.